-The architecture design process is a problem solving process.
-The critical first step in solving a problem is to clearly define that problem.
+The architecture design process is a problem-solving process.
+The critical first step in solving a problem is to define that problem clearly.
 This may sound simple and conceptually speaking, it is.
 However, every architectural problem is complicated by a number of variables.
-These variables include the characteristics of the client, the users, the physical constraints, and the budget.
+These variables include the client’s characteristics, users, physical constraints, and budget.
 It is complicated even further by legal and governing constraints.
 These are all variables that make each architectural problem a unique challenge for the designer.

-BCA will work as a team with the client to address real identified problems, not merely implementing someone else’s design solutions.
+BCA will work as a team with the client to address real identified problems, not merely implement someone else’s design solutions.

 BCA works to establish realistic goals and endeavors to balance needs with budget and space constraints.
 With a completed and accepted Design Program (problem statement), BCA develops solutions in stepped phases which provides the client input on every aspect of the final design.

 BCA principals are working principals and actively manage projects

 BCA has a strong commitment to providing experienced professional persons working directly on projects.
 Each project’s, “Principal in Charge,” will work directly with the client in the creation of the final design solution.
 Additionally, the client will benefit from internal reviews from other firm principals with expertise in other aspects of the field of design.
 The client can be assured that the principal at the interview will be the person with whom they will be working with throughout the project.